 The closing date for this fellowship is usually around mid-November - please check the Zonta International website for full details and closing date.

-- List and include official detailed transcripts of grades from all universities/colleges attended, including undergraduate institutions and degrees received (no links from universities containing electronic transcripts will be accepted).
+- Official detailed transcripts of grades from all universities/colleges attended, including undergraduate institutions and degrees received (links from universities containing electronic transcripts will be not accepted);

-- List and include translated transcripts in English of all grades from all universities/colleges/institutions attended.
+- Translated transcripts in English of all grades from all universities/colleges/institutions attended;

-- List scholarships, fellowships and honours received, if any.
+- A list of scholarships, fellowships and honours received, if any;

-- List previous publications, if any (please do not attach publications).
+- A list of previous publications, if any (please do not attach publications);

-- Essay on academic program and professional goals - applicant should describe, in general scientific terms, a well-defined research program for her Ph.D./doctoral studies.
+- An essay on academic and professional goals - applicants should describe, in general scientific terms, a well-defined research programme for their PhD/doctoral studies;

-- Three recommendations from professors (or supervisors); one of the recommendations must be from a thesis supervisor or advisor and one from a university professor - use the provided recommendation waiver form if your professor or supervisor is submitting their recommendation via email;
+- Three recommendations from professors (or supervisors): one of the recommendations must be from a thesis supervisor or advisor and one from a university professor - use the provided recommendation waiver form if your professor or supervisor is submitting their recommendation via email;

 Information other than official transcripts and recommendations must be limited to the space provided; attachments, articles, pamphlets, books, curriculum vitae or other publications are not requested and will not be considered.

-Applications are accepted by email or regular mail however email submissions are preferred.
+Applications are accepted by email or regular mail, however, email submissions are preferred.
 Applications submitted by email to firstname.lastname@example.org must be signed and sent as a PDF.
 Recommendations submitted by regular mail must be confidential and enclosed in a sealed envelope signed by the referee.
 If the recommendations are being submitted via email by referees, a recommendation waiver form must accompany each recommendation.
 All recommendation letters must be signed by the referees.
 The official detailed transcripts and verification of enrolment can also be submitted by email as long as they are signed and sent as a PDF in colour.
-If not able to scan in colour, please submit the official detailed transcripts and verification of enrolment via regular mail.
+If you are unable to scan in colour, please submit the official detailed transcripts and verification of enrolment via regular mail.
 Applications that are incomplete or late due to postal delays will not be considered.
 Please do not submit multiple copies.